 Rounded, pale green, lobed leaves have a silvery look; after rain or overhead watering, they hold beads of water on their surfaces.
 Summer flowers are yellowish green, in large branched clusters, individually inconspicuous but attractive as a mass; good cut flowers.

 Native to Asia Minor, this is the most commonly planted lady’s-mantle, forming clumps mostly 1 to 2 ft. tall and 2 1/2 ft. wide.
-Yellow flowers rise above nearly circular, scallop-edged leaves can reach 6 in. across.
+Yellow flowers rise above nearly circular, scallop-edged leaves.
 Self-sows.
 This wonderful woodland plant is especially pretty after a rain, when raindrops bead up on its leaves.

 Tender perennials with narrow, tubular, two-lipped blossoms.
 Where stems are not killed to the ground ...